12th International Conference on Peace and Nonviolent Action

 Guidelines for Plenary Presenters

-Those who want to make plenary presentations are advised to read the subtheme of a particular session minutely and stick to its spirit.
-The papers of those who write irrelevantly and whose language is full of errors will not be considered for presentation.
+Those who want to make plenary presentations are advised to read the sub-theme of a particular session carefully and stick to its spirit.
+The papers of those who write irrelevantly and whose papers contain significant language errors will not be considered for presentation.
 If the content is good, please get it edited by an English language teacher or professor.

 • Title of the paper or presentation